robosek/ci-cd-presentation/slides/index.md

 Finally when event storming session is finished and all requirements are clear we can start implementation...

 ***
+### Delivery vs Deployment
+- Continuos delivery means make code available to be deployed.
+- Continuos deployment - when change pass the tests it's automatically deployed to customer.

+***
 ### Why initially it failed?
 - User story used as a requirement
 - No CD/CD means no code review, tests, possibility to quick revert changes and **no agility**